 James is the author of the novels Death's Heretic—ranked #3 on Barnes & Noble's Best Fantasy Releases of 2011 and a finalist for the Compton Crook Award for Best First Novel—and The Redemption Engine, which won the 2015 Scribe Award for Best Original Speculative Novel.
 In addition to a wealth of award-wining tabletop gaming material, he's also written comics, video games, and essays and short stories for such publications as Escape Pod, Apex Magazine, Queers Destroy Science Fiction, Beneath Ceaseless Skies, and the #1 Amazon best-seller Machine of Death.

-When not writing or editing, James has performed extensively with various bands and other musical projects ranging from punk and progressive metalcore to folk and musical theater.
+When not writing or editing, James has performed with bands and other musical projects ranging from punk and progressive metalcore to folk and musical theater.
 He lives in Seattle in a shared house called Mooncastle, along with his wife and several friends.

 James is represented by Cameron McClure of the Donald Maass Literary Agency.